phlppnhllngr/phlppnhllngr.github.io/content/ide/VSCode.md

   - Debugger for Java
   - Java Test Runner
   - Maven Project Explorer
+- **GraalVM Extension Pack for Java**
+  - *collection of extensions that helps users write, debug and test Java, JavaScript, Python, Ruby, R and polyglot applications running on GraalVM, either standalone or using the Micronaut framework.
+GraalVM Extension Pack for Java bundles GraalVM Tools for Java, GraalVM Tools for Micronaut, and Apache NetBeans Language Server extensions.*
+- **GraalVM Tools for Java**
+  - *provides full Java development and debugging capabilities and includes the GraalVM runtime with both just-in-time and ahead-of-time compilers*
+  - *Besides Java, this extension enables a polyglot environment in VS Code and offers full editing and debugging capabilities for JavaScript and Node.js, Python, R, and Ruby languages.
+The extension provides a wizard to install GraalVM and help simplify configuring the development environment.*
 - **Lombok Annotation Support**
 - ~~Tomcat for Java~~
   - <https://marketplace.visualstudio.com/items?itemName=adashen.vscode-tomcat>